Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 The source for the record.
 This can be a code which is assigned to a source name in an external lookup table, or a string directly naming the source system.

-### Load date vs. Effective From Date
-`LOAD_DATE` is the time the record is loaded into the database. `EFFECTIVE_FROM` is different, holding the business effectivity date of the record (i.e. When it actually happened in the real world) and will usually hold a different value, especially if there is a batch processing delay between when a business event happens and the record arriving in the database for load.
-Having both dates allows us to ask the questions 'what did we know when' and 'what happened when' using the `LOAD_DATE` and `EFFECTIVE_FROM` date accordingly.

-The `EFFECTIVE_FROM` field is **not** part of the Data Vault 2.0 standard, and as such it is an optional field, however, in our experience we have found it useful for processing and applying business rules in downstream business vault, for use in presentation layers.

 ### Creating effectivity satellite models

 Create a new dbt model as before.